 To do so you will need at minimum a computer with high-speed internet, hands-free phone with unlimited long-distance calling or USB headset with microphone, plus no firewall.
 For details and use our connection test to see RCI from Home or Office.

-TIP: During web registration click the ENROLL button under the desired class date then click on the first listing, VI-Home/Office, in the locations window followed by the ENROLL button in that window to start the registration process.
+TIP: During web registration click the ENROLL button under the desired class date then click on the first listing, VI-Home/Office, in the locations window to select it.
+Click the ENROLL button in the locations window to start the registration process.

 Not if you're attending class at an ONLC site.